 Citrus scents often inspire alertness and higher energy, but lemongrass, which has fresh citrus fragrance, eases anxiety and alleviates stress.
 Breathing in lemongrass also uplifts you and makes you feel revitalized, which together helps you feel good about yourself.
 A scent with many powers, lemongrass can also inspire you to meditate and encourages you to feel emotionally balanced.

-Whether you burn incense during meditation, when winding down after a long day, or when awaking each morning, be sure to use the right scent for your mood.
-To inspire calm, relieve stress, and encourage feelings of well-being, burn these six scents.
+Whether you burn incense or use oils during meditation, when winding down after a long day, or when awaking each morning, be sure to use the right scent for your mood.
+The effects can be transformative!